 Prickly, spiky, up-front honest and down-to-earth practical, Lily is thirty, and life's not easy but she gets by.
 Needing no-one and asking for nothing, it's just her and her epilepsy: her constant companion.
-But then her mother - who Lily's not seen for years - dies, and Lily is drawn back into a world she thought she'd long since left behind.
+But then Lily's long-estranged mother dies, and Lily is drawn back into a world she thought she'd left behind.
 Forced to renegotiate the boundaries of her life, she realises she has a lot to learn - about relationships, about the past, and about herself - and some difficult decisions ahead of her.